kubernetes/community/contributors/design-proposals/storage/containerized-mounter.md

 ## Goal

-Due to security and management overhead, our new Container-Optimized OS used by GKE does not carry certain storage drivers and tools needed for such as nfs and glusterfs.
+Due security and management overhead, our new Container-Optimized OS used by GKE does not carry certain storage drivers and tools needed for such as nfs and glusterfs.
 This project takes a containerized mount approach to package mount binaries into a container.
 Volume plugin will execute mount inside of container